 Carlos was no longer bound by the moral conventions of civilized men.
 He gathered up the gold and silver, he and Santee had earned selling and training horses, as well as their precious few belongings and burned down the cabin with the body of Santee still in his bunk.

-When the cabin burning at its peak, Carlos rode away with two pack mules and a remuda (band or group of loose horses) of eight young horses.
-He felt the urge to cry, but he had no tears; without knowing why, he tilted back his head and let out the mournful cry of the wolf, the cry they make when a pack member is killed.
+When the cabin was burning at its peak, Carlos rode away with two pack mules and a remuda (band or group of loose horses) of eight young horses.
+He felt the urge to cry, but he had no tears; without knowing why, he tilted back his head and let out the mournful cry of the wolf, the cry wolves make when a pack member is killed.

 On the mesas and in the valleys in the north of new Spain (Mexico), the vaqueros and Indians checked the locks on their doors and made sure their weapons were next to their beds, for the eerie wolf call continued through the night and the campesinos knew there was a new predator in the mountains that night.